-If a renewing YHDP project chooses to replace some or all current activities, it must submit a YHDP replacement project application and it will be reviewed by HUD to ensure that the activities requested are eligible and do not exceed the ARA of the renewal project that is being replaced; however, the replacement YHDP project will not be rejected (unless a renewal YHDP project application has been submitted for the same project being replaced).
-If needed, HUD will work with replacement YHDP recipients to correct or revise information submitted after the final FY 2021 award announcement prior to executing the grant agreement.
+(iii) if a renewing YHDP project applicant chooses to replace some or all activities in the current grant, it must submit a YHDP replacement project application and it will be reviewed by HUD to ensure that the activities requested are eligible and do not exceed the ARA of the renewal project that is being replaced; however, the replacement YHDP project will not be rejected (unless a renewal YHDP project application has been submitted for the same project being replaced).
+If needed, HUD will work with replacement YHDP recipients to correct or revise information submitted after the final FY 2022 award announcement prior to executing the grant agreement.

-- (a) HUD will only fund YHDP replacement projects as described below: - (i) Permanent Housing, including PH-PSH and PH-RRH projects. - (ii) Joint TH and PH-RRH Component. - (iii) Transitional Housing (TH) or Crisis Residential Transitional Housing which is a form of transitional housing that is short-term, low-barrier, utilizes a congregate living setting, and provides access to the following supportive services in particular: family engagement and unification, case management, emergency triage services and other supportive services whose purpose is to move youth rapidly into stable housing.
+(c) Eligible YHDP Replacement Projects.
+HUD will only fund YHDP replacement projects as described below and in (d):

+(i) Permanent Housing, including PH-PSH and PH-RRH projects.

+(ii) Joint TH/PH-RRH Component.

+(iii) TH or Crisis Residential Transitional Housing which is a form of transitional housing that is short-term, low-barrier, utilizes a congregate living setting, and provides access to the following supportive services in particular: family engagement and unification, case management, emergency triage services and other supportive services whose purpose is to move youth rapidly into stable housing.

-- (iv) SSO, including, but not limited to, projects dedicated to coordinated entry, housing search and placement services, case management, drop-in centers which are a physical location that offers a variety of services to individuals and families experiencing homelessness that can be funded through the drop-in center grant or through another grant, legal services, or street outreach. - (v) SSO-CE. - (vi) HMIS. - (vii) Host Homes and Kinship Care, A model in which a family agrees to permit a youth to reside with them.
+(iv) SSO, including, but not limited to, housing search and placement services, case management, drop-in centers which are a physical location that offers a variety of services to individuals and families experiencing homelessness that can be funded through the drop-in center grant or through another grant, legal services, or street outreach.

+(v) SSO-CE.

+(vi) SSO - Host Home and Kinship Care, A model in which a family agrees to permit a youth to reside with them.
 Recognizing that the addition of another person in the home may increase costs to the family, HUD will entertain applications that propose to house youth with families and to subsidize the additional costs attributable to housing the youth.
 The residence is in a community-based setting.
-The family could be related to the youth and the length of stay may be timelimited or without time limits.

-YHDP replacement projects may be used to subsidize the increased costs to the family that are attributable to housing the youth.
+The family could be related to the youth and the length of stay may be time-limited or without time limits.
+YHDP funds may be used to subsidize the increased costs to the family that are attributable to housing the youth.
 An example of eligible costs would be additional food or transportation costs, which are eligible supportive services under 24 CFR 578.53(e)(7) or 24 CFR 578.53(e)(15).
-Records must be kept related to this determination by the recipient for HUD review upon request. (viii) Shared Housing, A model of housing assistance where rental assistance is provided for a youth to reside with a family.
-The youth leases from the property owner and shares the unit with the family.
-The unit may be a house or an apartment.
-Under this NOFO "immediate family member" is defined to mean parents, grandparents, siblings, and legal guardians.
+Records must be kept related to this determination by the recipient for HUD review upon request.